 - Semantic fingerprints can be generated for language elements like words, sentences and entire documents.

 - Any two pieces of text can be compared, regardless of length or language.

-- Computational operations can be performed on the meaning contained within text data.
+- Computational operations can be performed on the meaning of text data.

 While traditional NLP systems are based on word frequency calculations, the Cortical.io Retina Engine uses a substantially finer-grained representation for every word: 16,000 semantic features are captured for every term.

-Semantic fingerprints allow direct comparison of the meanings of any two texts, showing thousands of semantic relations.
+Semantic fingerprints allow direct comparison of the meanings of any two pieces of text, showing thousands of semantic relations.

 With Semantic Folding, semantic spaces are stable across languages, enabling direct comparison of text across languages without machine translation.

-Semantic fingerprints are encoded in the form of a Sparse Distributed Representation (SDR): a data structure made up of a large number of individual bits, each of which can be turned on or off.
-The meaning of a fingerprint is determined by the behavior of these bits, with each one contributing a small amount to the overall meaning.Learn more about semantic folding Learn more about sparse distributed representations
+Semantic fingerprints are encoded in the form of Sparse Distributed Representations (SDRs): a data structure made up of a large number of individual bits, each of which can be turned on or off.
+The meaning of a fingerprint is determined by the behavior of these bits, with each bit contributing a small amount to the overall meaning.Learn more about semantic folding Learn more about sparse distributed representations